datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 > If you read the code, it looks like for each field (name, date, text) `local_106` is used as just `buf`.
 This does not matter.

-Looking at the disassembly function header `local_106` is `0x106` bytes above the return address.
+Looking at the disassembly function header, `local_106` is `0x106` bytes above the return address.

 ![](png/lista.png)

 All that is left to do it figure out what to, well do...

 Calling line 18 with `FLAG.TXT` seems like the obvious choice, but if you recall from way back when we looked at the floppy image `NOTES.TXT`, it is somewhat structured and the fake `FLAG.TXT` is just a single line.
 Using the _Show Random Quote_ function may be a better option.
-To find it and possibly other `fopen` functions from Ghidra I double-clicked on `FUN_0000_0a1d` (presumed `fopen`):
+To find it, and possibly other `fopen` functions, from Ghidra I double-clicked on `FUN_0000_0a1d` (presumed `fopen`):

 ![](png/fopen.png)